The Wilmington Giant. A man of mystery. Sussex, UK.

-Folklore abounds that the Long Man may have alien connections.
-Was there any relationship between the figure and two sighting in the 1990’s of space craft over the area and the appearance of nearby crop circles?
+Folklore abounds that the Long Man of Wilmington may have alien connections.
+Was there any relationship between the figure and two sightings in the 1990’s of spacecraft over the area and the appearance of nearby crop circles?
 Or was the presumed attraction not the Giant but an ‘official’ ley line, a long strip of energy, running through the ground SSW-NNE that passes right underneath the carving.

 A more practical suggestion came from A. Baines, from Hastings, writing in a local magazine, ‘ The eighteenth century was notorious for freak landscape gardening,, artificial ruins, gazebos, towers erected for no particular purpose, except to satisfy the whim of builders. …if truth were known, it would be revealed as a result of a whim of some former owner of the hill, who had a taste for the artificial landscape gardening of his day and rather more eccentricity than most of his contemporaries in the art of decorative gardening.’